We the Future 9*17 Contest

 What information does Constituting America collect and use?

 Constituting America collects personal information on students and/or their parents/guardians who use this website as part of their participation in Constituting America’s "We the People 9*17" Contest.”
-Specifically, Constituting America collects the first and last name of each child, his or her birthday, email address, telephone number, mailing address, grade level for academic year 2009-2010, and the name of the school the child attends.
+Specifically, Constituting America collects the first and last name of each child, his or her birthday, email address, telephone number, mailing address, grade level for the current academic year, and the name of the school the child attends.
 Children may participate in the Contest without providing personal information on this website.
 Constituting America requests only the personal information necessary for children to participate in the Contest.

 How does Constituting America collect this information?